 - Remove dead vegetation and tree material from the area including near storage sheds or other structured buildings within this zone. - Trees and shrubs in this zone should be spaced strategically with a minimum of 12 feet between treetops.
-Be sure to cut tree limbs 6 feet off of the ground.

 It is important to always obey evacuation orders and keep us informed of your plans.
 Should a loss occur, we will respond rapidly and remain personally involved throughout the claims process.
 Please call us at (800) 221-5830 and our 24/7 Claims team will guide you through next steps in the event of a loss.